-MS World Navigator cruise ship is a newbuild specifically designed for operations in the polar regions (Arctic and Antarctica).
-The vessel is owned by Mystic Invest (via the subsidiary Mystic Cruises) and operated under charter by Nicko Cruises (subsidiary) and other (currently unknown) small cruise companies.
+The 2021-built MS World Navigator cruise ship is a newbuild passenger vessel designed for operations in the polar regions (Arctic and Antarctica).
+The vessel is owned by Mystic Invest (via the subsidiary Mystic Cruises) and operated year-round under Mystic's subsidiary and brand "Atlas Ocean Voyages" (AOV).
 The shipbuilder is WestSEA (naval shipyard in Viana do Castelo, Portugal).

 Ship history and ownership